-I encourage all shareholders to exercise their right to vote at the Annual General Meeting and to register your votes online in advance of the meeting (information on how to vote can be found on page 102).
-Registering your vote in advance will not restrict you from attending and voting at the meeting in person should you wish to do so, subject of course to any government guidance to the contrary.
-The votes on the resolutions to be proposed at the Annual General Meeting will be conducted on a poll.
+I encourage all shareholders to exercise their right to vote at the AGM and to register your votes online in advance of the meeting.
+Registering your vote in advance will not restrict you from attending and voting at the meeting in person should you wish to do so, subject of course to the occurrence of any extraordinary events that might make attendance difficult or impossible.
+The votes on the resolutions to be proposed at the AGM will be conducted on a poll.
 The results of the proxy votes will be published immediately following the conclusion of the AGM by way of a stock exchange announcement and will also be able to be viewed on the Company's website at www.worldwidewh.com.